HeemalSyangbo/COMP3133_101532464_Assignment2/README.md

 ## 📌 Project Overview

-This project implements a **GraphQL Employee Management API** using:

-✨ Node.js
-✨ Apollo GraphQL Server
-✨ MongoDB + Mongoose

-The system allows authentication and full CRUD operations for employee records using GraphQL queries and mutations.
+This project is the **Assignment 2 frontend** for COMP3133, built using **Angular** and connected to the Assignment 1 backend via **GraphQL**.

+It provides a complete employee management system with:

+- Authentication (Signup/Login/Logout)
+- Employee CRUD
+- Search by designation or department
+- Employee photo support (base64 image)
+- Protected routes and form validation

 ---

 ## ⚡ Features

-### 🔎 Queries
+### 🔐 Authentication
+- ✅ Signup

-- ✅ User Login Authentication
+- ✅ Login
-- ✅ Get All Employees
+- ✅ JWT token handling in `localStorage`
-- ✅ Search Employee by ID
+- ✅ Logout with redirect to login
-- ✅ Search Employee by Designation or Department

----

-### ✏️ Mutations
+- ✅ Route guard for protected employee pages

+### 👨‍💼 Employee Management
-- ✅ User Signup
+- ✅ List all employees in table format
-- ✅ Add New Employee
+- ✅ Add new employee
+- ✅ View employee details
-- ✅ Update Employee Details
+- ✅ Update employee details
-- ✅ Delete Employee
+- ✅ Delete employee

----

-## 🧪 Testing

-All functionalities were tested using:

-👉 Apollo GraphQL Sandbox

-### ✔ Verified Operations

-- ✔ Login Authentication
-- ✔ Employee Creation
-- ✔ Employee Search Queries
+- ✅ Search by department/designation
-- ✔ Employee Update
-- ✔ Employee Deletion
+- ✅ Employee photo add/update/display

-Screenshots of testing are included in the assignment documentation.
+### 🧾 Validation & UX
+- ✅ Reactive Forms validations
+- ✅ Visible error messages
+- ✅ Responsive and clean Bootstrap UI

 ---